Regional Human Rights Arab Moot Competition (2nd Edition) – Training Sessions on International Human Rights System and Mechanisms

 Description

-The event brings together, more than 250 law students from sixty-four universities across 16 Arab countries namely: Algeria, Egypt, Iraq, Jordan, Libya, Morocco, Oman, Palestine, Qatar, Saudi Arabia, Somalia, Sudan, Syria, Tunisia, UAE, Yemen.
+Overall, the training brought together more than 250 law students from 64 universities across 16 Arab countries, namely: Algeria, Egypt, Iraq, Jordan, Libya, Morocco, Oman, Palestine, Qatar, Saudi Arabia, Somalia, Sudan, Syria, Tunisia, the United Arab Emirates and Yemen.
+More than 180 students participated in the final two sessions, reflecting continued engagement throughout the training programme.

 Gallery